RobMeades/ioc-client/README.md

 Enter the local IP address of your Raspberry Pi into a browser and you should see the default `nginx` page with "Welcome to nginx!" on the top in large friendly letters.

 # Making Incoming TCP Connections Over Cellular
 There is a remaining issue in that cellular networks won't generally accept incoming TCP connections.
-The trick to fix this is, of course, another SSH tunnel but this time the other way around, where the tunnel listens for TCP connections on the remote machine and forwards them to the Raspberry Pi.
+The trick to fix this is to use an SSH tunnel, one where the tunnel listens for TCP connections on the remote machine and forwards them to the Raspberry Pi.

 The command you want will be of the following form:

-`ssh -o StrictHostKeyChecking=no -o "ConnectTimeout 10" -o "ServerAliveInterval 30" -o "ServerAliveCountMax 3" -N -R xxxx:localhost:yyyy -i /home/username/ioc-client-key -p zzzz user@url`
+`ssh -o StrictHostKeyChecking=no -o "ConnectTimeout 10" -o "ServerAliveInterval 30" -o -N -R xxxx:localhost:yyyy -i /home/username/ioc-client-key -p zzzz user@url`

 ...where `xxxx` is the listening port on the remote machine, `yyyy` is the local port on the Raspberry Pi, `username` is replaced by your user name on the Raspberry Pi, `zzzz` is the SSH port number (if not 22), `user` is the username on the remote machine and `url` is the URL of the remove machine.
 You probably want `xxxx` and `yyyy` to be something other than 80, in which case you must also edit the `nginx` configuration file `/etc/nginx/sites-enabled/default` and change the listening port as appropriate (and don't forget to `sudo service nginx restart` before testing it).